sphillips23/BAIS3300-week7-hw/README.md

 - It does not collect unnecessary information
 - Utilized checkboxes and text inputs for data collection questions
 - Has Aria labels that can be read by assistive technology
-- Contains color contrast where ratio of background to foreground colors is largely above the 5:1 guideline.
+- Contains color contrast where ratio of background to foreground colors is largely above the 5:1 guideline

 ## What Did I Learn? 💭
 This assignment taught me the importance of accessibility in web forms.
 Making sure everyone feels comfortable taking your survey and can easily navigate the sight should be a top priority.
 After learning this knowledge, I made sure to carry it with me into future project in this class and the real world.